 - Review your general chemistry notes the first week of class and take the class reading seriously.
 Preferable, read the whole chapter before class. - Conduct searches after each class to find applications of the chemistry covered in class - Solve as many problems as possible instead of memorizing.
-This means that consistent work is required and will pay off much better than cramming for an exam or throwing together an assignment
+The concepts taught in class will be tested in the form of applied problems.
+So, solve problems to show you understand the chemistry. - Seek help early.
+Do not allow confusion on concepts to pile up

-Lectures: The lectures will generally follow the textbook and added materials for better understanding.
+Lectures: The lectures will generally follow the textbook and a lot of added materials for better understanding.
 Most lectures will be presented on the board.
 Attending every class and taking meaningful notes is incredibly important for this complex subject.
 Staying up with the reading will help you to understand the lecture better and take more meaningful notes.
-Both during the lectures and the recitation session we will work through problems.
-Working problems will be a pillar of your success in organic chemistry and by working through these together I hope to provide you with insight from my experiences, techniques for reasoning and problem solving skills.
+We will solve problems during class.
+Working problems will be a pillar of your success in organic chemistry and by working through these together I hope to provide you with insights and techniques for reasoning through concepts and using them to solve problem.

 Problems You should work as many of the text's problems as possible.
 The exams will focus on problems involving reactions, mechanisms and synthesis.
 The only way to prepare for these problems is to practice, practice, and practice.
-The recommended problems can be found in your text, and additional problems will be presented in class and during recitation.
+The recommended problems can be found in textbooks, in-class problems, and additional problems will be presented in class and during recitation (if applicable).
 These problems represent a bare minimum of problems to be completed.

-The problems interspersed within the chapter will help you to test your mastery of the individual topics and should be solved as you review your lecture notes for a section.
-The end-of-chapter problems are used to pull the individual topics together.
+The problems interspersed within the chapter will help you test your proficiency in the individual topics and should be solved as you review your lecture notes for a section.
+The end-of-chapter problems are used to pull the individual topics and concepts together.
 A good strategy may be to do all of the odd-numbered problems initially, and then the even ones as part of your exam review.
 Keep a dedicated notebook for all solved problems, it will come in handy for quick revision before exams.

 Solving problems together can also be very helpful and I encourage you to go over solutions to problems in small groups after working the problems independently.
-Your peers may have an alternate way of looking at a problem than you or I might, which can add to your toolbox of problem solving skills.
-Also, helping to teach the subject to your classmates is one way to understand the material yourself.
+Your peers may have an alternate way of looking at a problem than you, which can add to your toolbox of problem solving skills.
+Also, helping to teach the subject to your mates is one way to understand the material yourself.

 Worksheets (WS): Worksheets are designed to help you practice standardized questions.
 It is essential that you complete the worksheets to assess your understanding of class material and apply your knowledge to solve challenging problems.
-Worksheets are worth 100 points.
+Worksheets are worth 70 points - take them seriously.

 Exams: There will be two midterm exams, worth 100 points each, and a final exam also worth 100 points.
-If your final exam score is higher than either midterm exam score, the lowest score will be dropped and the final will count for 200 points.
+If your final exam score is higher than either midterm exam score, the lowest score will be switch with your final exam score.
+Note, every exam is equally important.